By Erin Huffstetler | 08/21/2020 | 12 Comments

 That bed also has a bunch of ferns.
 After struggling to find a good deal on ferns, I finally stumbled upon a nursery a couple hours from here, called Tennessee Wholesale Nursery.
 They sell bareroot plants at wholesale prices, including ferns.

 I bought a fern grab bag with 25 ferns for $49.99, and I also bought a package of 15 shade plants for $32.99.
 That’s $2 or less a plant!
-I’ve been really happy with the quality and variety of the plants that I received, so I agreed to partner with them at the end of June, and now they’re going to be sending me a box of plants each spring and fall.
-It’ll be fun to see what they send.
-My first box included a bunch more ferns and shade plants, as well as a few fun surprises, which I’ll show you in a bit.
+I’ve been really happy with the quality and variety of the plants that I received, so I agreed to partner with them at the end of June.
+They sent me more ferns and shade plants, as well as a few fun surprises, which I’ll show you in a bit.
+(Note: That partnership has since ended.)

 But first … can anyone tell me what this plant is?